 While that covers the main features of the canyon, the entire hike of a half mile or so each way has much natural beauty and interesting rock formations all along the way.
 Just below the Needle’s Eye, the canyon walls begin to slope down from the top more gently.
 These rocky slopes are thick with moss and redbud trees–a beautiful sight in the spring when the mosses are bright green and the trees are covered with purple blooms.

-There are two well-stocked antique stores in the little town of Biggers, 12 miles (19 km) north of Pocahontas on US Highway 67.
+There are several flea market/antique stores at the “Y Shopping Center” at the intersection of US Highways 67 and 62 in Pocahontas.
+There are also two well-stocked antique stores in the little town of Biggers, 12 miles (19 km) north of Pocahontas on US Highway 67.
 Green Gable Antiques is right on Highway 67 by the turn off the highway onto the road that leads into Biggers.
 To find Graham’s Antiques, turn off of Highway 67 and go on into the little town of Biggers.
 Graham’s is right at the crossroads in the center of town.

 Davidsonville Historic State Park: A Scenic 15-minute Drive From Pocahontas